Yes, I used to be fashion challenged.

 Of course, when it comes to fit, you should remember this most important tip of all:

-Don't do what I did and tell yourself that the name-brand, cool style, or cheap sale price overcomes all.
+Don't do what I used to do and tell yourself that a fancy name-brand, cool style, or cheap sale price overcomes all.

-I have also seen guys in Banana Republic suits (1/5 of the price of Hugo) who get LOTS of stares from women because the fit of their clothes compliments their overall shapes (skinny and huskier builds alike).
+I have also seen guys wearing something simple...like a jeans and t-shirt and these guys get LOTS of stares from women because the fit of their clothes compliments their overall shapes.

 Be like the second group.